SanthoshS0305/Re-Write-App/PROJECT_SUMMARY.md

-# Project Summary - Revision History MVP
+# Project Summary - Re:Write MVP

 ## What Was Built

-A complete, production-ready MERN stack application implementing **Phases 1-2** of the Revision History platform.
+A complete, production-ready MERN stack application implementing **Phases 1-2** of the Re:Write platform.
 This MVP includes all core functionality for multi-chapter story writing with comprehensive revision tracking.

 ## Completed Features ✅